jgarci40/arch-prediction-tools/README.md

 ModuleName IMC CMC NCF Defects NC LOC CO SF DC LO CBO DIT LCM SCC CMD OMD IMD XMD TCMD TOMD CO\_NextRelease SF\_NextRelease DC\_NextRelease LO\_NextRelease CF\_NextRelease

-Basically for each module, we have the values of 19 independent variables for the current release (k) and 6 dependent variables for the next release (k + 1) which are defects, CO_NextRelease, SF_NextRelease DC_NextRelease, LO_NextRelease and CF_NextRelease.
+Basically for each module, we have the values of 19 independent variables for the current release (k) and 6 dependent variables for the next release (k + 1) which are defects, CO\_NextRelease, SF\_NextRelease DC\_NextRelease, LO\_NextRelease and CF\_NextRelease.

-ResultsMetrics.txt contains the results of all the versions together and created this file.
+ResultsMetrics.txt contains the results of all the versions together.

-The TrainingUpTo-[version info].txt files have the training data up to a certain release which includes the training data.
-For example for HBase we have the results for the last three releases.
+The TrainingUpTo-[version info].txt files have the training data up to a certain release.
+For example, in the case of HBase, we have the results for the last three releases.
 TrainingUpTo-0.90.2.txt has the data for the first 8 releases.
 In the 0.90.2 directory, the TrainingData.csv file includes the data of TrainingUpTo-0.90.2.txt.
 The TestData.csv file includes the data in hbase-0.90.2-2011-03-27-ArcLowLevel.txt.
 As another example, in the case of the 0.90.4 directory, the TrainingData.csv file includes the data of TrainingUpTo-0.90.4.txt and TestData.csv is equivalent to hbase-0.90.4-2011-07-24-ArcLowLevel.txt.